1310-On-web/India_code_Scrapped/README.md

 # India_code_Scrapped
-In this Repo I have scrapped the Whole India Code website.
-It has python code also for future scrapping.
+In this Repo, I scraped the Whole India Code website.
+It also has Python code for future scraping.

+This is Link of scrapped data : https://drive.google.com/file/d/10SBGzY_d-TX2fj8QtMitLETR5uLKsEkD/view?usp=sharing